• Skip to primary navigation

 • Flour: Use all-purpose flour, not cake or self-rising flour.

-• Butter: Authentically, the quatre-quarts Breton is made with salted butter (beurre salé).
-You can use semi-salted or regular butter with added pinch of salt.
+• Butter: Authentic quatre-quarts Breton is made with salted butter (beurre salé).
+You can use semi-salted or regular butter with a pinch of salt added.

 Pro tip: There are two types of Breton pound cake: with melted butter and softened butter.
 Melted butter creates a tender crumb, while softened butter results in a firmer texture.

-The traditional recipe doesn't use a leavening agent (baking powder).
+The traditional recipe does not use a leavening agent (baking powder).
 Instead, the cake rises solely by beating the egg whites.

-However, baking powder is often included in a modern French pound cake recipe to aim in the cake's rise.
+However, baking powder is often included in modern French pound cake recipes to help the cake rise.
 This variation produces a lighter and softer cake.

 I have tried both methods, with and without baking powder, and both result in absolutely delicious cakes.